appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-triggers.md

 ### URL

 Copy the provided endpoint URL to configure the webhook in your external service.
 This unique URL includes an API key for authentication and is not shown again for security reasons, so be sure to save it for future reference.
+You can also use the embedded API key embedded in the URL as a bearer token.
 If you forget to note the URL, you can regenerate it and must update all applications or services to use the new URL.
 To configure the workflow, use the HTTP POST method along with the webhook URL.
 For more information, see [Create Basic Workflow](/workflows/tutorials/create-workflow) using the webhook trigger.

 ## Scheduled trigger